BSM Interdisciplinary Studies Assessment (ISA)

 This course will assist you in preparing the experience-based learning research essays and also help you to develop the critical reasoning and writing skills you need to successfully complete your bachelor’s degree.

-ISA SUBMISSION DEADLINES
+ISA SUBMISSION DEADLINE

-- All Fall semester admits: September 15th
+- All Fall semester admits: September 15th of the following year

-FAQ for INTD 310 and the ISA Essay Submission Process
+INTD 310 and the ISA Essay Submission Process

 WHAT WILL I DO IN INTD 310, INTERDISCIPLINARY RESEARCH AND WRITING?